jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 *spidev* on SPI bus 1 (CS 0,1,2) and SPI bus 4 (CS 0) are configured for use from the *Parlor header*.

-The following kernel patches under `meta-duovero/recipes-kernel/linux/linux-stable-4.2/` add this functionality

-* 0001-spidev-Add-generic-compatible-dt-id.patch
-* 0002-duovero-Add-spi1-spidev-dtsi.patch
-* 0003-duovero-Add-spi4-spidev-dtsi.patch

-See the respective patches for the particular pins to use for the different SPI busses and CS pins.
+See the dts include files under `linux-stable-4.4/dts` for the particular pins to use for the different SPI configurations.

 *UART2* is available as `/dev/ttyO1` from the header pins *15* TX and *17* RX.